 - Red Sky, Take Warning: While Zhao has the Moon Spirit captive, the moon's light turns red.
 It's definitely a bad omen.

-- The Reveal: That girl from the flashback in "The Storm" who smirked devilishly at Zuko's scarring is none other than Princess Azula.
-She was smiling out of cruel satisfaction, knowing he won't be able to pile on to her suffering anymore.
+- The Reveal: That girl from the flashback in "The Storm" who smirked devilishly at Zuko's scarring is none other than his sister.
+She was smiling out of cruel satisfaction.

 - Season Finale

 - Too Dumb to Live: Hahn's 'ambush' on Zhao involves getting onto the ship and charging him, loudly declaring his intent to kill him as he runs forward, weapon ready to strike, when his opponent is a powerful bender, has another powerful bender next to him, and is currently on a ship full of soldiers.
 Obviously, it doesn't work.

 - What Happened to the Mouse?: Hahn's fate after being chucked overboard Zhao's ship is left uncertain.
 For all we know, he's an ice cube chilling at the bottom of the ocean by now.
 But after being such a Jerkass as is, nobody really gives a rip.